 To set up a Facebook ad account (assuming you already have a FB account), follow these steps:

 - Open your Business Manager Settings.
 Under the People and Assets tab, click Ad Accounts.

 - Then, on the right side of the page, select Add New Ad Accounts.

 - Choose from these 3 options: Claim Ad Account, Request Access to an Ad Account, or Create a New Ad Account.

 Here’s how to connect your Instagram to your Facebook advertising account:

 - Go to Business Manager.
 Click Business Settings and then Instagram Accounts.

 - Click your Instagram account and then Assign Ad Accounts.

 Excellent work!
-You now know more about Instagram marketing than most family-owned businesses.
+You now know more about Instagram marketing than many self-employed professionals.
 While it will take time to build a strong following online and to master all these features, you’ve taken significant steps to help your business succeed over the long-term.